olpa/gf-tokipona/README.md

 Describe [Toki Pona](https://tokipona.org/) using [Grammatical Framework](https://www.grammaticalframework.org/).

-Status: up to the chapter 12 of the official Toki Pona book (ISBN 978-0-9782923-0-0).
-Features yet to be implemented are:
+All the features described in the official Toki Pona book (ISBN 978-0-9782923-0-0) are implemented.

-- pre-verbs
-- context ("la", ":")
-- and

 ## Fast start